SumoLogic/sumologic-otel-collector/docs/Migration.md

 #### Fields

-To set custom fields [resourceprocessor][resourceprocessor] can be used.
+Use the [resourceprocessor][resourceprocessor] to set custom fields.

-For example to add two more fields `cloud.availability_zone` and `k8s.cluster.name`, following config can be used
+For example, the following snippet configures two fields, `cloud.availability_zone` and `k8s.cluster.name`:

 ```yaml
 receivers: